dgkn94/sldp-grabber/README.md

 >“SLDP is a trademark of Softvelum LLC.
 This project is not affiliated with or endorsed by Softvelum LLC.”

-A small tool and Python library to grab streams from **SLDP WebSocket** servers.

 - Connects to SLDP servers
 - Saves raw **H.264**, **AAC**, or **Opus**
 - Optionally muxes into **MP4/MKV** using `ffmpeg`